sri299792458/planning-optimal-grasps-html-demo/README.md

 - No build step is required.
 - The page is fully local once the folder is served.
 - The 3D viewer uses vendored `three.js` modules, and math rendering uses vendored KaTeX assets.
-- The HTML itself is cross-platform; only `Launch Demo.cmd` is Windows-specific.